edocas01/DQN_PENDULUM_PROJECT/README.md

 - DQN: class for implementing the whole algorithm

 In order to run the code it is necessary to properly configure the "config.py" with all the hyper-parameters of the Dqn algorithm.
-In addiction it is possible to select the "training" flag to choose between two options:
+In addiction it is possible to select, both for the single and double pendulum, the "training" flag to choose between two options:
 - perform the training using the Dqn algorithm (and save results in the selected files)
 - load the pre-trained model and evaluate the trained Q function